 - Salivating uncontrollably

 Addiction is sometimes accompanied by a mental Illness.
-Sometimes, the addicted person develops an illness, for example anxiety disorder, as a result of his or her addictive thought processes or behavior.
-Other times, addiction comes from a misguided or failed attempt to manage the symptoms of a pre-existing mental illness.
-Integrated, holistic treatment will treat both conditions and help with therapeutic and meditative restoration along with medical treatment.
-Individualized treatment plans can offer a specialized approach to treat a variety of symptoms in one location.2
+Sometimes, the addicted person develops a mental illness as a result of his or her addictive thought processes or behavior.
+Other times, addiction comes from a pre-existing, undiagnosed or untreated mental illness.
+Dual diagnosis facilities treat both conditions simultaneously through therapeutic and meditative restoration along with medications.
+Individualized treatment plans offer a specialized approach to treat a variety of symptoms in one location.

-The physical changes that happen within the brain during addiction impact all areas of a person’s life.
-If you have seen a loved one fall victim to addiction, then it may seem as if your loved one has changed into a completely different person.
-Your loved one may be making risky decisions, and perhaps you find it difficult to work around his or her emotions and reasoning patterns.
-Quality treatment often offers support and counseling for families, and inpatient treatment offers dedicated assistance and follow-up planning and care for each patient before discharge.
+The physical changes happening in the brain during addiction impact all areas of a person’s life.
+If your loved one has fallen victim to addiction, it may seem as if he or she has changed into a different person.
+Your loved one may make risky decisions, and you now find it difficult to work around his emotions and reasoning patterns.
+Quality treatment offers support and counseling for families, and an inpatient opiate addiction treatment program offers dedicated assistance and follow-up planning and care for each patient before discharge.

 Prescription opioid addiction is a growing crisis in this country and most insurance providers will cover or help cover treatment.
-Talk to the treatment facility today to find out if services can be covered by your insurance.
+Skywood Recovery’s admissions coordinators are available 24 hours a day to answer your insurance questions and find the right treatment plan.
+You are not alone.
+Call our opiate addiction treatment rehab center now at 269.280.4673.